AdobeDocs/journey-optimizer.en/help/using/content-management/generative-web.md

     ![](assets/image-genai-2.png){zoomable="yes"}

-1. Click **[!UICONTROL Upload brand asset]** to add any brand asset which contains content that can provide additional context the AI Assistant.
+1. Click **[!UICONTROL Upload brand asset]** to add any brand asset which contains content that can provide additional context the AI Assistant for Content Accelerator.

-    Your prompt must always be tied to a specific context.

 1. Tailor your prompt with the different options: